psycedelicAI/psycedelicAI/README.md

 - publicly used Custom GPT products;
 - systems-thinking and security concepts;
 - teaching and knowledge-sharing activities;
-- experiments in memory, context, and human–AI collaboration.
+- experiments in memory, context, and human-AI collaboration.

 Some projects are philosophical.